Bazzini - Kitchen Nightmares Update - Open or Closed?

 He has featured in several magazines with very positive reviews.

-When they opened she really believed the restaurant was going to be a success.
+When they opened she believed the restaurant would be successful.

 The pressure of owning a restaurant has definitely beaten Paul down.